 John counsels employers with both unionized and non-union workforces on every aspect of the employment relationship, including discipline and termination issues, medical leaves of absence, wage and hour compliance, workplace safety concerns, drug/alcohol in the workplace and in conducting internal investigations.
 John offers guidance regarding non-discrimination laws, and addresses claims of discrimination based upon race, sex, national origin, age, religion and other protected characteristics.
 John also serves as a resource for clients involved with claims of sexual or other discriminatory harassment, and provides practical guidance responsibly to address and resolve such claims.
-He has significant experience assisting employers in accommodating persons with disabilities and otherwise complying with the Americans With Disabilities Act.
+He has significant experience assisting employers in accommodating persons with disabilities and otherwise complying with the Americans with Disabilities Act.
 He defends claims of unlawful retaliation based upon employees pursuing civil rights claims.
-John also provides guidance to clients on a regular basis as to rights and obligations under the Family & Medical Leave Act.
+John also provides guidance to clients on a regular basis as to rights and obligations under the Family and Medical Leave Act.

 John assists employers in drafting and promulgating restrictive covenants designed to avoid unfair competition, such as non-compete, non-solicitation and confidentiality agreements.
 He appears in court to obtain temporary restraining orders and other injunctive relief as to former employees who violate these restrictive covenants.
 He regularly handles administrative proceedings before the Wage & Hour Office, the OFCCP regarding affirmative action obligations, OSHA, and the Equal Employment Opportunity Commission.
 He also defends employers and management representatives sued in court by former employees claiming “wrongful termination” on a variety of grounds.